 I decided to lengthen the trunk by adding a block of wood onto it.

 I cut out a "Trunk Extension" disk from exterior rated plywood thick enough to give my tree the height (length) I needed to get it to the spike in the bottom of the tree stand.
-The disk needed to be smaller in diameter than the tree trunk so that it would not cover the perimeter of the trunk where primary water uptake happens.
+The disk needed to be smaller in diameter than the tree trunk so that it would not cover the perimeter of the trunk where a good portion of water uptake happens.
 If I had it to do over I would put large holes around the disk to give the tree trunk greater exposure to water.

 Step 3: Fasten the Trunk Extension in Place